Laplacian paths in complex networks: information core emerges from entropic transitions: Results

 \subsection{Synchronizability of the information core}

-Synchronization phenomena constitutes one of the most glaring examples of dynamical processes where a system needs to properly integrate information among nodes to show an emergent collective state.
-On the one hand, our results state the emergence of the network information core, which stress the importance of a small group of nodes in integrating information all across the network.
-On the other hand, it is essential to check that, from a dynamical perspective, these nodes play a crucial role in the information processing all across the network.
-This leads us to the essential question: Does the information core generally synchronize for lower values of the coupling strength of the network nodes?
-Does these nodes dictate the collective behavior of the network?
+Synchronization phenomena constitute one of the most glaring examples of dynamical processes where a system needs to properly integrate information among nodes to show an emergent collective state.
+On the one hand, our results state the existence of the network information core, which stresses the importance of a small group of nodes in integrating information across the network.
+On the other hand, it is essential to check that, from a dynamical perspective, these nodes play a crucial role in the information processing across the network.
+This leads us to the critical question: Does the information core generally synchronize for lower values of the coupling strength of the network nodes?
+Do these nodes dictate the collective behaviour of the network?

 The Kuramoto dynamics \cite{kuramoto1975} on a generic network \cite{Arenas2008} is defined by the equation,